mjtechguy/do-gpu-terraform/README.md

 | `enable_destroy_cron`| Enable or disable the creation of the delete cronjob  | bool   | `false`                  | no       |
 | `destroy_after_minutes`| Time in minutes before the Droplet is destroyed     | number | `60`                     | no       |

 Note: Replace the default values with your specific configurations as needed.
+Also, uncomment the lines for `enabled_destroy_cron` and `destroy_after_minutes` if you wish to enable the automatic deletion of the Droplet.
+This only works on Linux systems.

 ## Usage